Land mine: Impacts

 Throughout the world there are millions of hectares that are contaminated with land mines.

 Casualties

-From 1999 to 2017, the Landmine Monitor has recorded over 120,000 casualties from mines, IEDs and explosive remnants of war; it estimates that another 1,000 per year go unrecorded.
+From 1999 to 2017, the Landmine Monitor has recorded over 120,000 casualties from mines, IEDs and ERW; it estimates that another 1,000 per year go unrecorded.
 The estimate for all time is over half a million.
 In 2017, at least 2,793 were killed and 4,431 injured.
 87% of the casualties were civilians and 47% were children (less than 18 years old).
 The largest numbers of casualties were in Afghanistan (2,300), Syria (1,906), and Ukraine (429).

 Environmental

 Natural disasters can have a significant impact on efforts to demine areas of land.
 For example, the floods that occurred in Mozambique in 1999 and 2000 may have displaced hundreds of thousands of land mines left from the war.
 Uncertainty about their locations delayed recovery efforts.